-10. Faculty who have positive outcomes in AY21-22 for promotion to Associate Professor or promotion to Full Professor are eligible for consideration of a retroactive pay increase for the raise that accompanies the promotion.
+9. Faculty who have positive outcomes in AY21-22 for promotion to Associate Professor or promotion to Full Professor are eligible for consideration of a retroactive pay increase for the raise that accompanies the promotion.

-For consideration of the retroactive pay increase, faculty who put forward promotion files should submit a COVID-19 Promotion Statement that explains why the file is one year late for promotion due to effects of COVID.
-The statement should explain clearly all COVID-related delays incurred during AY19-20 that prevented a normative time promotion in AY20-21, and how those delays were overcome during AY20-21 to get the file ready for review in AY21-22.
+For consideration of the retroactive pay increase, faculty who put forward promotion files should submit a COVID-19 Promotion Statement that explains why the effects of covid cause the file to be held back for promotion in AY20-21.
+The statement should explain clearly how COVIDrelated impacts were the reason the promotion file was not put forward in AY20-21, and how those impacts were overcome during AY20-21 to get the file ready for review in AY21-22.
 When review bodies are positive about the promotion, they will also provide a vote on their assessment of the COVID-19 Promotion Statement in terms of whether or not the assertion the promotion was delayed one year by COVID is valid.
 Faculty who receive a positive outcome to their promotion file along with a determination that the promotion was delayed one year by the impact of COVID will receive their salary increase for the promotion retroactive to July 1, 2021.